firebelley/godot-addons/README.md

+## How to Use

+I created an overview video which you can watch here: https://youtu.be/wc9WUgSkIaA

 ### Center Pivot Offset

 When a `Control` node is selected, a button will appear in the toolbar that will center the `rect_pivot_offset` of the `Control` node.